Minimizing Convex Functions with Rational Minimizers: Introduction

 For minimizing a general convex function $f$, strongly polynomial algorithms are hopeless unless $f$ satisfies certain combinatorial properties.
 In this work, we study the setting where the minimizer of $f$ is an integral point inside a box with radius\footnote{ It's easy to show that strongly polynomial algorithm doesn't exist if $\log(R)$ is super-polynomial (see Remark~\ref{remark:lower_bound}).} $R = 2^{\poly(n)}$.
-The integrality assumption on the minimizer is a natural one, and is general enough to encapsulate well-known problems such as submodular function minimization, where $R = 1$.
-Prior to our work, an elegant application of simultaneous diophantine approximation due to Gr\"otschel, Lov\'asz and Schrijver~\cite{gls84,gls88} gives\footnote{The original approach by Gr\"otschel, Lov\'asz and Schrijver was given in the context of obtaining exact solutions to LP, but it is immediately applicable to our problem.
-Their approach was briefly described in~\cite{gls84} with details given in~\cite{gls88}.} a strongly polynomial algorithm that finds the minimizer of $f$ using $O(n^2(n + \log(R)))$ calls\footnote{Their approach originally used the ellipsoid method which is sub-optimal in terms of oracle complexity.
-The oracle complexity given here uses Vaidya's cutting plane method~\cite{v89}.} to the separation oracle.
-We refer interested readers to~\cite[Chapter 6]{gls88} for a detailed presentation of their approach.
-The purpose of the present paper is to design a new method to improve the number of separation oracle calls.
+The integrality assumption on the minimizer is natural, and is general enough to encapsulate well-known problems such as submodular function minimization, where $R = 1$.
+Prior to our work, an elegant application of simultaneous Diophantine approximation due to Gr\"otschel, Lov\'asz and Schrijver~\cite{gls84,gls88} gives\footnote{The original approach by Gr\"otschel, Lov\'asz and Schrijver was given in the context of obtaining exact solutions to LP, but it is immediately applicable to our problem.
+Their approach was briefly described in~\cite{gls84} with details given in~\cite{gls88}.
+Their approach originally used the ellipsoid method which is sub-optimal in terms of oracle complexity.
+The oracle complexity given here uses Vaidya's cutting plane method~\cite{v89}.} a strongly polynomial algorithm that minimizes $f$ using $O(n^2(n + \log(R)))$ calls to the separation oracle and an exponential time algorithm that finds the minimizer of $f$ using $O(n^2 \log(nR))$ oracle calls.